ad-fleming/Employee-Management-System/README.md

   * [Questions](#Questions)

   ## Installation
-  To install, run npm install.
+  To install, run _npm install_.
 Once finished, you should see node modules, and a package-lock.json in the directory which contain the dependencies listed in the package.json file.

   ## Usage
   To start the program, type `node ems.js`.
 This will bring up the first prompt.
 From select an option from the list and continue to follow the prompts.